 - A big spoonful by itself for a quick snack

 - Whipped with a little extra coconut oil, some vanilla, and some freeze dried strawberries for a healthy “icing”

 - 1 tablespoon blended into a cup of water for instant coconut milk or chocolate coconut milk

 - In between homemade pancakes with some banana slices (similar to PB and banana)

 My favorite part… it is an inexpensive and delicious snack and the kids love it because they think it is like eating PB or frosting from the jar!
 We typically add some flavors to the basic recipe, most often a little cocoa powder and honey or vanilla and honey.

 Coconut Cream Recipe

 - Pulse the shredded coconut in a food processor or high powered blender.
-I use a Vitamix and it works perfectly.
-It will be powdered at first but will start to get thicker and stick together.
+It will be powdered at first, but will start to get thicker and stick together.

-- Blend to incorporate and store in a glass mason jar or other container.
+- Blend to incorporate and store at room temperature in a glass mason jar.

 Do you have any unconventional snacks that you make for your kids?
 Would they eat this?
 Let me know below!